techfm2021/MLAPP/README.md

 # MLAPP
-Deep Learning application for PCB defect fidner
+Deep Learning application for PCB defect finder

 Pre requisities
 Data to be downloaded from DeepPCB